ErAConD : Error Annotated Conversational Dialog Dataset for Grammatical Error Correction: Grammar Error Correction Model

-Table \ref{tb:expresult} indicates the efficacy of our data in terms of improving the performance of GECToR.
-The significant increase of F${}_{0.5}$ score is mostly contributed by massive decline of false positives.
-In other words, after learning from the dataset, the model produces far fewer edits, which helps improve the precision greatly.
+Table \ref{tb:expresult} indicates the efficacy of our data in terms of improving the performance of the GECToR model.
+The fine-tuned model outperforms the original in terms of F${}_{0.5}$, a metric commonly used in GEC \citep{omelianchuk2020gector}.
+The significant increase in F${}_{0.5}$ score results from a massive reduction of false positives.
+In other words, after we fine-tune GECToR on our dataset, the model produces far fewer edits, which helps improve the precision greatly.
+This is of particular importance in a GEC model, as model precision is considered more important than recall in GEC tasks since false positives could lead to serious confusion in language learners.

+Due to the limited size of the dataset, and the uneven distribution of errors in user utterances, we use 5-fold cross-validation to ensure the reliability of our results.
+We report the average of five cross-validation runs.
+One note, we modified ERRANT to allow equivalent edits, our reported results on all models might be slightly higher than original ERRANT-based results.